What is Gloss Lamination?

 Conclusion

-8. Learn why Polyester (PET) is favored for high-end packaging due to its clarity and rigidity.
+7. Learn why Solid Plastic Sheet (Polypropylene) is a preferred material for packaging due to its durability and protective qualities.

 Related Articles